yxuansu/SimCTG/README.md

 ###### 4.3.1.
 Open-Ended Document Generation:

-In the following, we show how to reproduce our result in the case study (i.e., Table 4) of our paper.
+We show how to reproduce our result in the case study (i.e., Table 4) of our paper.
 ```python
 import torch
 # load SimCTG language model